einast/einast.github.io/_posts/2020-03-19-TeamsQnABot.md

 If you want to have Chit-chat enabled, select a personality.
 I dropped this for now.
 According to Microsoft, "Adding chit-chat to your bot makes it more conversational and engaging".

-Click Create your KB.
+Click **Create your KB**.
 It will take a few minutes, depending on the amount of questions and answers.

 ![](/images/bot08.png)